 The interim results for the three outcomes, preterm births, healthy birth spacing, and child injury, measured by randomized control trial, only captured outcomes for a subset of the enrolled clients and were not statistically significant, meaning there was no distinguishable difference between the results for the families that received NFP services and those who did not.
 However, this does not mean that the project had no impact on the mothers and children that were served.

 A more comprehensive assessment of NFP’s impact will emerge through J-PAL’s longer-term evaluation, which will continue for 30 years.
 Learn more on the study’s website.

-Nurse-Family Partnership will receive funding to expand its evidence-based home visitation program to serve an additional 3,200 low income first time mothers.
+Nurse-Family Partnership received funding to expand its evidence-based home visitation program to serve an additional 3,200 low income first time mothers.

-Social Finance supported the design, negotiation and financial structuring of the project.
-Social Finance also managed the capital raise, and will coordinate performance management services for the duration of the project alongside SCDHHS, NFP and the Harvard Kennedy School Government Performance Lab.
+Social Finance supported the design, negotiation, and financial structuring of the project; managed the capital raise; and is coordinating performance management services for the duration of the project.